-The results and financial position of all the entities within the Group that have a functional currency different from the presentation currency are translated into the presentation currency as follows:
+The results and financial position of all the Group entities (none of which has the currency of a hyperinflationary economy) that have a functional currency different from the presentation currency are translated into the presentation currency as follows:

-- (i) Assets and liabilities are translated at the closing exchange rates at the end of the reporting period; - (ii) Income and expenses for each statement presenting profit or loss and other comprehensive income (i.e. including comparatives) shall be translated at exchange rates at the date of transactions; and - (iii) All resulting currency translation differences are recognised in the other comprehensive income and accumulated in the currency translation reserve.
+- (i) Assets and liabilities are translated at the closing rates at the end of that statement of financial position; - Income and expenses for each statement presenting profit or loss and other comprehensive income (i.e. including comparatives) shall be translated at exchange rates at the dates of the transactions; and - (iii) All resulting currency translation differences are recognised in other comprehensive income and accumulated in the exchange fluctuation reserve.